zjfheart/BadLabels/README.md

 ```

 ### Part 2: Evaluate BadLabel
-Run the following command to evaluate BadLabel on various LNL algorithms.
+Run the following command to automatically evaluate BadLabel on multiple LNL algorithms.
+Additionally, in this shell script, we provide the execution commands for each LNL algorithm and the hyperparameter settings we used.
+Based on this, you can also evaluate a specific LNL algorithm separately.
 ```
 cd eval_badlabels
 ./eval_badlabels.sh